 In short, CBD can make you more alert, less distracted and sharpen your mind — and who amongst us couldn’t do with a touch more focus in our lives?
 So, to help you zero in on this one real benefit of CBD, we’ve rounded up the best ways to introduce it into your day-to-day routine.

 Keep it uncomplicated with a simple oil and dropper

-Try Minor Figures’ offering, CBD blended with coconut oil that the brand suggest you take after a hot cup of coffee — giving you a one-two punch of caffeine and cannabinoid.
+Try Minor Figures’ offering, CBD blended with coconut oil that the brand suggests you take after a hot cup of coffee — giving you a one-two punch of caffeine and cannabinoid.
 Or LDN CBD, with hemp oil and added vitamins, omega acids and proteins to increase your health elsewhere.
 Alternatively, Extract Labs’ CBD tincture uses only the purest ingredients sourced locally from Boulder, Colorado.

 Quench your thirst with a CBD-infused drink

 The thought of dropping oil onto your tongue may seem a little alien to you, and that may have put you off trying CBD so far.
 But with such a wide range of CBD alternatives now hitting the market, you’re bound to find a way to consume the substance that works for you.
 The simplest among these?
 CBD-infused drinks.

 This cucumber-flavoured CBD water from Endo Water is sugar-free, PH-balanced and contains 10 milligrams of CBD per bottle.
 Botanic Lab’s CBD Botanical Tea proved so popular that it’s currently sold out — but will be restocking soon.
 And Green Monkey is a new breed of soda, that comes in packs of six and promises to change your life with the hiss of a ring-pull.